 Environmentally Aware & Trash Hunting in Reykjavík

 Accommodation: SEEDS participants will stay in a house in Reykjavík.
-The facilities are basic with a shower, washing machine, kitchen and everyone is expected to show consideration for their companions.
-We will sleep in shared rooms in a sleeping bag accommodation.
+The facilities are basic with a kitchen, showers, and a washing machine.
+Everyone is expected to show consideration for their companions.
+Participants will sleep in shared rooms or dormitories.
 Please bring your own sleeping bag.
-We will receive food supplies and you will be in charge of the cooking and cleaning.
+Volunteers will receive food supplies and will be in charge of cooking and cleaning.
 Please note the food SEEDS provides will be vegetarian.
-Do not forget some traditional/typical food, drinks, recipes, music, games or movies from your country for the international evening.
+Do not forget to bring some traditional/typical food, drinks, recipes, music, games or movies from your country for the international evening.

 Requirements: Participation fee EUR 250 (Euros).
-The fee can either be transferred in advance via bank transfer, or paid for on arrival.
-The fee includes transportation from the meeting point to the camp (on the first day), visits to the SORPA recycling centre; and one trip combined with the trash collection activity (Geothermal power plant & the Hot river Hike excursion.
+The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
+It includes transportation from the meeting point to the camp (on the first day), the visits available; and one trip combined with the trash collection activity (Hot River or Reykjanes ).

-Approximate Location: Reykjavik is a dynamic, modern city which lives in harmony with beautiful nature, using renewable energy sources - geothermal- and hydropower.
+Approximate Location: Reykjavík is a dynamic, modern city which lives in harmony with nature, using renewable energy sources.
 The world’s northernmost capital bridges the Atlantic, between Europe and North America.
 Reykjavík is spread across a peninsula with a panoramic view of the mountains and the Atlantic.
 It is an international city with a lively cosmopolitan cultural scene surrounded by beautiful nature.